BHUVANESHWAR-BHUVIOP/Recursive-function/README.md

-# Recursive-function
+# EX-7 Recursive-function
+## Date:
+## Aim:

-## Aim: To write a C# program to reverse a number using recursive function.
+To write a C# program to reverse a number using recursive function.

 ## Algorithm:
 ### Step 1: